zkjkceo/ZkjkMod/README.md

   - Dark Forest (added some cobweb, more spiders spawn in this biome and passive mobs don't spawn)
 * New Flowers
   - Backported from 1.7
+* Fishing Changes:
+  - You can obtain enchanted books and xp bottles from fishing now (1/100)
+  - Added garbage items to get from fishing (1/10)
+  - You can get salmon (1/3)
 * Coal Block
 * Wheat Block
 * Bone Block